Introduction to intranet software

 The future of an employee intranet

-Michael Grothus hypothesizes that intranets will become so integral to our society, that in the future we will be looking at national intranets in place of the global internet that we are currently using.
+Michael Grothus hypothesizes that intranet software will become so integral to our society, that in the future we will be looking at national intranets in place of the global internet that we are currently using.

 In his article on FastCompany about the future of the Internet, he states that the future is:

 “A world in which the norm is a series of national intranets; walled gardens with different standards and built on different technologies that governments say provide greater national security.
 It is a world in which some nations are completely cut off from other nations online–making something as simple as sending an email to a friend in another country impossible unless those two countries have digital access pacts with each other.
 And it is a world in which granting access to a country’s online users is wielded like an economic–and even geopolitical–weapon.”

-In this scenario, intranet implementation will no longer be an option, but a vital part of everyday life.
+In this scenario, intranet implementation will no longer be a choice, but a vital part of everyday life.
 If this is the direction society is heading, then it is important to learn and adopt intranet systems now so companies will be on top of their game – if and when this time does come.
 Luckily, there are people, such as tech influencers, that build a community to drive this development forward even faster.

 Trends of successful intranet performance